doxout/recluster/README.md

 Array of arguments to pass to the worker

 ### opt.log

 Log various events to stdout.
 Currently only 'respawns' is supported.
 Default: `{respawns: true}`

+### opt.logger

+Which logger to use.
+Requires a console-compatible log method
+Default: `console`

 # cluster